Psychology/Neuroscience Experiments

 Custom code

 If the library doesn't have the stimuli you need for an experiment, you can write your own code in MATLAB + Psychtoolbox.
-The approach is to write it as a new object type—this allows you to use the code anywhere in any experiment and have it work with all core functionality (timing, core visual options, staircasing, results output, etc.).
+The approach is to write it as a new object type in your library—this allows you to use the code anywhere and have it work with all core functionality (timing, core visual options, staircasing, results output, etc.).
 You can make a quick type, or you can make a durable type with more flexibility and a fuller interface for other users.
 All the standard types that come with PsychBench are open source, so you can use them as examples and/or build off them.

 Sharing object types